-As a venture capitalist (or startup/expansion stage executive for that matter), there’s no escaping board meetings.
+As a venture capitalist startup executive, there’s no escaping board meetings.
 We have to embrace them.

 After all, they provide an opportunity to actively review a company’s performance, analyze business processes, and strategize for the future.
 But board meetings can also be frustratingly disorganized at times, too frequent (or infrequent, depending on the company), and a waste of everyone’s time if they’re not run properly.